LukeShortCloud/rootpages/src/commands/storage.rst

    :header: Usage, Explanation
    :widths: 20, 20

-   --merge <LOGICAL_VOLUME_SNAPSHOT>, the original logical volume will be restoed to this specified snapshot
+   --merge <LOGICAL_VOLUME_SNAPSHOT>, the original logical volume will be restored to this specified snapshot

 lvchange
 ~~~~~~~~